 CUSTOM LAPPING AND POLISHING

-Although a large part of our business is aimed at optical applications such as laser quality mirrors, we can also help many of our customers with extremely accurate metal parts for other uses.
-Our precision lapped or polished surfaces are used for many applications including semiconductor inspection equipment, precision mating surfaces for seals and alignment aids for scientific instruments.
+We can offer customers extremely accurate metal parts for non optical uses.
+Our precision lapped or polished surfaces are used for many applications including moulds, flashlamp reflectors, lamp housings, heatsinks, precision mating surfaces for seals and calibration equipment.

 Our double sided lapping and double sided polishing equipment can generate parts with variations in edge thickness of just 1 micron.
 Similar specifications are available on polished ceramics, alloys and CVD materials.

-Over 25 years we have lapped and polished many different materials such as: Stainless Steel, Tungsten, Graphite, Bronze, Brass, Titanium, Ceramics, Mild Steel, Nickel, Arcap Alloy, Graphite, Electroless Nickel and Crystals.
+Over 25 years we have lapped and polished many different materials such as: Stainless Steel, Tungsten Carbide, Graphite, Bronze, Brass, Titanium, Ceramics, Mild Steel, Nickel, Arcap Alloy and Electroless Nickel.

 - Typical flatness achieved is 0.5 micron or better on lapped parts up to 270mm diameter.